imgag/pedigreejs/README.md

 3. When adding a partner to a family member of unkown gender, an error aswell as the configuration windows get opened.
 Prevent windows from open when an error gets displayed.
 4. Display warnings when changing gender from female to male and if diagnosis age is incompatible with actual age
 5. Check for self-defined diseases only being an HPO term
+6. Deletion of consanguity
+7. When working in full screen, warnings should be displayed in the foreground